nobodyscripts/LeafBlowerScript/Readme.md

 - Tower Passive
   - Added option to disable travel so that mode can be used in non tower zones
+  - Set secondary to idle when alt tabbed and continue on focus

 - Shadow Crystal Fight
   - Added automatic fight feature